sfei/sfb_dfm/README.md

          METHOD=3
          OPERAND=O
-    Also place the meteo_coarse.grd file in the run directory (find in directory SFEI_Meteo/Grid/)
+    Also place the meteo_coarse.grd file in the run directory (find in directory SFEI_Meteo/Grid/) And finally, in the *.mdu file, in the [physics] section, add the following line:
+        Soiltempthick        = 0.1
+    and change:
+        Temperature       = 0
+    to
+        Temperature 	= 5
  7) using run_launcher_part_2.sh, call dflowfm to launch the run To execute from command line:
         ./run_launcher_part_2.sh